mjosaarinen/brutus/README.md

 embedded systems.
 The codebase is fairly small, about 1000 lines total.

-After fixing bunch of memory leaks and other horrendous bugs in the implementations (you guys really should not be qualified to work in security), the reference ciphers are now included with the BRUTUS package.
+After fixing bunch of memory leaks and other horrendous bugs in the implementations (you guys really should not do security work), the reference ciphers are now included with the BRUTUS package.

 The reference ciphers are now included with the package.